ithaka/aiw-ui/README.md

  │   │
  |   ├──vendor.ts              * our vendor file
  │   │
- │   ├──app/                   * WebApp: folder
- │   │   ├──app.spec.ts        * a simple test of components in app.ts
+ │   ├──app/                   * WebApp: folder (holds components) │   │   ├──app.spec.ts        * a simple test of components in app.ts
  │   │   ├──app.e2e.ts         * a simple end-to-end test for /
- │   │   └──app.ts             * App.ts: a simple version of our App component components
+ │   │   └──app.ts             * App.ts: a simple version of our App component
+ │   │
+ │   ├──sass/                  * Sass style folder
+ │   │   ├──core/              * Core sass utilities, variables, and reset │   │   ├──libraries/         * Sass files from other resources
+ │   │   ├──modules/           * Elements for project-wide use and inheritance │   │   └──app.scss           * App.ts: a simple version of our App component
  │   │
  │   └──assets/                * static assets are served here │       ├──icon/              * our list of icons from www.favicon-generator.org